Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Data, Sample Characteristics, and Experimental Design

 Our preferred outcome is an aggregated ``harm index'' of pre-specified hospitalization outcomes.
-A high Cronbach's alpha ($\alpha = 0.81$), reflecting internal consistency across the outcomes, provides some precedent and justification for combining them into a composite index.
-The index is the standardized average of the five variables described above, each themselves standardized.
+A high Cronbach's alpha ($\alpha = 0.85$), reflecting internal consistency across the outcomes, confirms that combining these outcomes into a composite index is meaningful.
+The index is the standardized average of the six pre-specified variables described above, each themselves standardized.
 Variables are standardized (mean 0, variance 1) using the control sample, and a lower value of the harm index is considered better for the child.
-This index was chosen as the most standard and agnostic way to combine these outcomes, in the absence of a pre-specified index.
-In Appendix Table \ref{tab:HealthRobustness} we also consider alternative indices: a harm index that uses only a binary, extensive margin for all five outcome categories (e.g., any high-priority, any injury, etc.), a first principal component, and a weighted index where weights are determined by the inverse of the sample variance-covariance matrix to accommodate dependence across outcomes \citep{o1984procedures}.
+This index was chosen as the most standard and agnostic way to combine these outcomes, in the absence of a pre-specified composite measure.
+Its advantage is to equally weigh all of the six proxies for maltreatment, regardless of each outcome's baseline prevalence.
+This is in contrast to measuring the number of distinct (single-counted) hospital visits that include at least one category from the index (Row 5 in Table \ref{tab:HealthRobustness}), which in practice only picks up on the most prevalent harm index component, the number of high-priority visits (correlation $\rho=0.98$).
+The harm index weighs equally prevalent and less prevalent outcomes and aligns better with the idea that one of these health incidents is not per se an indication of maltreatment, but rather that having an unusually high number of visits on \textit{several} of these margins at the same time is suggestive of concern.
+In Appendix Table \ref{tab:HealthRobustness} we consider alternative indices: an optimally weighted index if all components are equally impacted \citep{o1984procedures}, a first principal component, and two ways of counting hospital visits for harm-index-related categories.
 Per our pre-analysis plan, all outcomes are measured following 30 days after randomization to accommodate a period of potential mechanical increases in child receipt of medical care from CPS interactions, such as post-investigation medical care for previously untreated conditions.
 Results are robust to excluding the first 60 days or to including the first 30 days (Table \ref{tab:HealthRobustness}).